 What Is an IPO?
 Its Pros and Cons

-How IPOs Can Hurt You
+How IPOs Can Hurt (or Help) You

 The IPO is an exciting time for a company.
-It means it has become successful enough to require much more capital to continue to grow.
+It means it has become successful enough to require a lot more capital to continue to grow.
 It's often the only way for the company to get enough cash to fund a massive expansion.

 For the owners, it's finally time to cash in on all their hard work.
-They usually award themselves a significant percentage of the stock.
-They stand to make millions the day it goes public.
+They usually award themselves a significant percentage of the initial shares of stock.
+They stand to make millions the day the company goes public.

 Second, the business owners may not be able to take many shares for themselves.
-Instead, their original investors might require them to put all the money back into the company.
+In some cases, the original investors might require them to put all the money back into the company.
 Even if they take their shares, they may not be able to sell them for years.

 What IPOs Mean to the Economy

-The number of IPOs being issued is usually a sign of the stock market's, and economy's, health.
+The number of IPOs being issued is usually a sign of the stock market's (and economy's) health.
 During a recession, IPOs drop because it's not worth the hassle when share prices are depressed.
 When IPOs increase, it usually means the economy is getting back on its feet again.

 The team's first task is to put together the financial information required.
 That includes identifying, then selling or writing off, unprofitable assets.

 Three months before the IPO, the board meets and reviews the audit.
 The company joins the stock exchange that lists its IPO.